zeesouth/PS_SQL/README.md

 - <a href="https://leetcode.com/problems/patients-with-a-condition/">1527.
 Patients With a Condition</a>
 - <a href="https://leetcode.com/problems/movie-rating/">1341.
 Movie Rating</a>
 - <a href="https://leetcode.com/problems/consecutive-numbers/">180.
 Consecutive Numbers</a>
 - <a href="https://leetcode.com/problems/rank-scores/">178.
 Rank Scores</a>
 - <a href="https://leetcode.com/problems/investments-in-2016/">585.
 Investments in 2016</a>
 - <a href="https://leetcode.com/problems/friend-requests-ii-who-has-the-most-friends/">602.
 Friend Requests Il: Who Has the Most Friends</a>
 - <a href="https://leetcode.com/problems/department-highest-salary/">184.
 Department Highest Salary</a>
 - <a href="https://leetcode.com/problems/count-salary-categories/">1907.
 Count Salary Categories</a>
 - <a href="https://leetcode.com/problems/confirmation-rate/">1934.
 Confirmation Rate</a>
 - <a href="https://leetcode.com/problems/managers-with-at-least-5-direct-reports/">570.
 Managers with a Least 5 Direct Reports</a>
+- <a href="https://leetcode.com/problems/immediate-food-delivery-ii/">1174.
+Immediate Food Delivery Il</a>
 </pre>
 </div>
 </details>